Boyer (candy company): History

 Boyer was founded during the Great Depression by brothers Bill and Bob Boyer as a means of supplementing their income.
 The business was originally operated from their own kitchen with their mother and sister hand-wrapping candy as Bill finished making it.
 Bob sold the candy door to door.
 Initial products included homemade fudge and nut raisin clusters, but as demand increased, they expanded their offerings and moved production to a new manufacturing facility in 1936.
 That year, the company's chocolatiers experimented with chocolate covered marshmallow, resulting in Mallo Cups, a cup-shaped candy consisting of a whipped marshmallow creme center covered with chocolate (resembling Reese's Peanut Butter Cups, which were introduced in 1928).

 In 1969, Boyer was acquired by American Maize-Products, after Bill and Bob Boyer retired from the company.

 In 1970, a new 32,000 square foot warehouse was constructed.

 In June 1984, American Maize sold the company to Consolidated Brands, and Consolidated founder Anthony Forgoine became the president of the company.
 The corporate headquarters were moved from New York to Altoona, PA.

-Following the death of Anthony Forgoine in 2001, family friend Roy Mollomo became the new president of the company.
+Following the death of Anthony Forgione in 2001, family friend Roy Mollomo became the new president of the company.
 In 2008, Anthony Forgione II, son of the company's previous owner Anthony Forgione, petitioned the Florida court that put Roy Mollomo in charge of the company.
-Anthony Forgoine II then became the president of the company, with Robert Faith becoming the CEO.
+Anthony Forgione II then became the president of the company, with Robert Faith becoming the CEO.